 Nearby at Ranville the cemetery holds the graves of many British servicemen who died in this area in the days immediately following the invasion but it is hard to find - it is actually near the church.

-Stop at Arromanches on the coast to visit the 360 degree cinema - a short 18 minute film in the round which cleverly mixes archive and modern footage - and visit the nearby Landing Museum built near the site of the Mulberry Harbours, which were constructed to aid the Allies in getting supplies ashore.
-There is a charge for parking at both the cinema and the Arromanches museum - park at one and walk to the other.
+If you park at the cinema, a short walk down a cliffside path brings you to the Landing Museum built near the site of the Mulberry Harbours, which were constructed to aid the Allies in getting supplies ashore.
+NB There is a charge for parking at both the cinema and the Arromanches museum - park at one and walk to the other if you plan to visit both.

 From the American Cemetery continue along the coast to Point du Hoc - site of a daring raid by American Rangers who scaled the cliffs to attack a strategic German gun battery.
 You can see where the guns were and massive crater holes caused by the advance Allied bombardment - you also get panoramic views of the coast in both directions, this dominant position explaining why it was important that this battery was taken out early in the day.